-New residential development for older people, including extra care and supported housing, in both affordable and market tenures in accessible locations within the Built Up Area will be supported.
+New residential development for older people, including specialist retirement accommodation and registered care homes, extra care and supported housing, in both affordable and market tenures in accessible locations within the Built Up Area will be supported.

-The Council will encourage the provision of housing (of all tenures) to Lifetime Homes standards or any other appropriate national standard.
+The Council will expect relevant applications to meet the optional higher Building Regulations standard for Accessible and Adaptable dwellings where feasible and viable, and to meet national minimum space standards in all new dwellings across all tenures. encourage the provision of housing (of all tenures) to Lifetime Homes standards or any other appropriate national standard.

 When considering proposals for the conversion of dwellings into flats or maisonettes, account will be taken of the size and type of property to be converted, the effects the proposal will have on the amenity of adjoining dwellings and the character of the area, including the current mix of dwellings.
-Proposals will be expected to comply with the criteria contained in the Council's adopted Development Control Standard "Flat Conversions" or any other appropriate national standard
+Proposals will be expected to comply with the criteria contained in the Council's adopted Development Control Standard "Flat Conversions" (as amended or superseded by other Council guidance in force at the time an application is considered) or any other appropriate national standard